Prey (2017 video game): Expansions

-During the Electronic Entertainment Expo 2018, Bethesda announced a free update released on June 9, 2018, that added two new game modes to Prey, including a New Game Plus mode, and a Survival mode that adds modifiers, such as weapon durability, that make it more difficult.
-Bethesda announced the first downloadable content, Mooncrash, which is a procedurally generated adventure that was available that day.
-They announced plans to release a multiplayer Typhon Hunt mode, where some players play as Typhon Mimics that can disguise themselves.
 The Typhon Hunt mode was inspired by the "Prop Hunt" mode that came about from Garry's Mod; as Arkane started to show initial details of the main game, including the Mimic enemies, players responded that they were reminded of "Prop Hunt".
 Bare had not been aware of what that was, but after researching it, felt it was ideal for a multiplayer extension of Prey.
+The Typhon Hunt mode was released on December 11, 2018, along with a virtual reality-based escape-the-room set of puzzles set before the events of Prey.
+Both modes were released as free additions to Mooncrash.
 Both Mooncrash and Typhon Hunt were modes prototyped within an internal game jam following the release of Prey, looking to see how they could easily extend the game.